junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 ### Chap.
 5: The Winchesters

-> Heaven gets even more loose, John/Mary get down (Missouri called them), Winchesters happy reunion dinner, like in show; but include Cas as part of family, formally, in front of parents
+> Heaven gets even more loose, John/Mary get down (Missouri called them), Winchesters (happy) reunion dinner, like in show S14E13; but include Cas as part of family, officially in front of parents
 >
-> (if added back to main plot, John/Mary would have stayed with them when Dean/Sam say yes to Michael/Lucifer, would it make them easier to break free and regain control? maybe all those other important people in their lives are the key for them to regain control, so those indeed need to be added back)
->
-> John's interaction with Adam (could be awkward)

 <br>

+#### draft notes

+S01E09 the woman living in their old house: Jenny, the toddler: Ritchie (12y old now)

+John/Mary's reaction on apparent Dean/Cas relationship/friendship/closeness → a little acceptance process, but in the end supportive; officially included in the Winchester family now (could be difficult in the beginning with John, but John has been in Heaven, so the peace in Heaven helped ease his temper/anger control issue)

+for later: John/Mary stay with them when Dean/Sam say yes to Michael/Lucifer, might make it easy as a support/family/love to help them regain control and break free.
+All those other important people in their lives are the key for them to regain control

+for later: When Michael comes back in Adam's vessel, there will be interaction between John/Adam, and Mary's reaction to it (could get awkward)

 ### Chap.
 6: Evil Never Rests